Chart Color Schemes

 Health performance in Broulee is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant health challenges in Broulee.
-Both younger and older age groups have notable prevalence of common health conditions.
+Health data indicates significant health issues in Broulee.
+Both younger and older age groups have high prevalence rates for common conditions.

-The rate of private health cover is approximately 52%, which is higher than the average SA2 area's 47% across Rest of NSW, affecting around 1,087 people.
+Private health cover stands at approximately 52%, or about 1,093 people, which is higher than the average SA2 area's 47.3%.
 The most prevalent medical conditions are arthritis (13.8%) and mental health issues (8.4%).
-Around 60.8% of residents report having no medical ailments, compared to 59.6% in Rest of NSW.
-Broulee has 30.3% of residents aged 65 and over (630 people), lower than the 31.7% in Rest of NSW.
-Health outcomes among seniors present some challenges but perform better than the general population in health metrics.
+Around 60.8% of residents report no medical ailments, compared to 59.6% in Rest of NSW.
+Broulee has 30.3%, or 634 people, aged 65 and over, lower than the 31.7% in Rest of NSW.
+Despite this, health outcomes among seniors show some challenges but perform better than the general population in health metrics.

 Frequently Asked Questions - Health